 - Wrongful death, and more.

 We understand that your injuries might prevent you from coming into our law offices.
-So, our legal team is prepared to come to you.
+So, our Atlanta car accident lawyers are prepared to come to you.
 We can visit you at home or at work.
 We can even arrange a hospital visit while you’re recovering.
-You just have to give us a call and ask for our help with your case.
-It’s that easy.

-Who is Liable For My Injuries After a Car Accident?
+Who is Liable For My Injuries After an Atlanta Car Accident Near You?